 When you teach Thai Massage you necessarily teach in your own style.
 This style is a combination of your own experiences and development as a practitioner, and later as a teacher, and the things you have learned when you were still a Thai Massage student.

 The Thai Massage style, methods, and techniques you’ve learned are a curriculum or style that belongs to a certain Thai Massage lineage.
 That can be a general lineage such as Northern Thai Style Massage or Southern Thai Style Massage, or a very specific lineage such as Jap Sen Nerve Touch Massage.

 I think it’s important to explain to your Thai Massage students beforehand that the style and type of Thai Massage you will teach them belongs to such and such a lineage, and moreover, that what they will learn is only one way of doing Thai Massage.

-It’s important, because it will keep the mind and spirit of a student open avoiding dogmatism and prejudice about wrongs and rights with respect to practitioning Thai Massage.
-In fact, too often I have met quite rigid Thai Massage practitioners too much focused on “the only right way” of doing Thai Massage.
+It’s important, because it will keep the mind and spirit of a student open, avoiding dogmatism and prejudice about wrongs and rights with respect to practitioning Thai Massage.
+In fact, too often I have met quite rigid Thai Massage practitioners too much focused on “the one and only right way” of doing Thai Massage.

-We also know that Thai Massage is a very vast set of integrated Thai healing practices, techniques and methods spanning centuries of development across the whole of Thailand with sometimes rather contrasting types of implementations.
+We also know that Thai Massage is a very vast set of integrated Thai healing practices, techniques, and methods that span centuries of development across the whole of Thailand, with sometimes rather contrasting types of implementations.

 Well, just a reminder to keep Thai Massage what it is — an incredibly rich and continuously developing Thai healing melting pot.
 No wrong or right here, but as the Thai themselves like to say: things are same same, but different.